rust-lang/rust-forge/pr-triage-procedure.md

 S-waiting-on-review for the reviewer to take one last look and approve.

-If crater has not been run and it has been more than 3 days since a crater run was requested, ping acrichto, tomprince, and frewsxcv and request a crater run.
+If crater has not been run and it has been more than 3 days since a crater run was requested, ping the last three distinct listed people on the spreadsheet in the infra irc channel and request a crater run.

+If crater has been started (the person starting should leave a comment) and it has been more than 5 days since an update, ping the person starting the run on IRC and GitHub.

 [S-waiting-on-crater PRs]: https://github.com/rust-lang/rust/pulls?utf8=%E2%9C%93&q=is%3Aopen%20is%3Apr%20sort%3Aupdated-asc%20label%3AS-waiting-on-crater